The Solo is a portable vaporizer made by the Canadian company Arizer. You can pick it up from here for $108.74.

 This modification which can be viewed at 2:30 in the video above, will completely eliminate herbs passing through the holes and into your mouth.
 If you do not wan’t to add a screen to the vapor path, you can grind your herb more coarse and chunky and you won’t have near as many problems, you will also notice that a freshly cleaned stem will cause more problems than a slightly dirty one.

-Overall, even in 2017, the Arizer Solo is still one of the best portable vaporizers to use at home with the “option” to take it on the go.
+Overall, even today, the Arizer Solo is still one of the best portable vaporizers to use at home with the “option” to take it on the go.
 If you are interested in buying the Solo, click Here for the authorized dealer I buy my vapes from.
-Don’t forget to use coupon code ‘SOLO’ to get the discount.

 I also recommend checking out my favorite portable vaporizers if you don’t think the Solo will fit your needs.
 Thanks for checking out my review and if you have any questions about the Solo or any other portable feel free to leave a comment below.